dkalintsev/Brocade/vRouter/CloudFormation/Templates/README.md

 ## Q&A

 **Q**: My deployment sits forever at *"CREATE\_IN\_PROGRESS"* of vRouter instances, then fails and rolls back.
-In the "Status reason" of CloudFormation "Events" log I see the message similar to *"In order to use this AWS Marketplace product you need to accept terms and subscribe.
-To do so please visit http://aws.amazon.com/marketplace/pp?sku=7of3sgnx2ow2c29618xcrp01v"* against vRouter1 AWS::EC2::Instance.
+In the "Status reason" of CloudFormation "Events" log I see a message similar to *"In order to use this AWS Marketplace product you need to accept terms and subscribe.
+To do so please visit http://aws.amazon.com/marketplace/pp?sku=7of3sgnx2ow2c29618xcrp01v"* against the vRouter1 AWS::EC2::Instance.
 **A**: You haven't subscribed to Brocade vRouter software through the AWS Marketplace yet.
 Please visit the link CloudFormation has shown (which may be different from the one above), which will take you to the step #4 in the subscription instructions above the Q&A. Once subscribed, select "Delete Stack", and try deploying again.

 **Q**: I don't need the vRouter anymore.
 How can I cancel my subscription?